ErpNetDocs/webclient/side-panels/index.md

 - Help the user select appropriate records or products.
 - Perform calculations, availability checks, or supply analysis.
 - Transfer selected information into the document being edited.

-In short, they behave more like embedded working tools than regular data sections.

-There are several functional panels so far:

-**Product supply** — helps review information relevant to supplying a product.
-**Customer products** — presents products relevant to the selected customer.
-**Available products** — helps find products according to availability.
-**Product list** — provides a task-focused product selection list.

 For example, while entering a sales document, an Available products panel can help the operator find suitable items without leaving the document, opening a separate navigator, checking availability manually, and then returning.